-During the course of staff's audit, it was determined that additional deposits in the amount of \$15 were assessed to 88 customers, which totals \$1,320.
+During the course of staff's audit, it was determined that additional deposits in the amount of \$15 were assessed to 51 customers, which totals \$765.
 The utility required an additional deposit from those customers who had frequent shut offs due to delinquent bills.
 The utility confirmed that interest is paid on these accounts as required by Rule 25-30.311(4), F.A.C.
 Pursuant to Rule 25-30.311(7), F.A.C., a utility may require an additional deposit in order to secure payment of current bills as long as the total amount of the required deposit does not exceed an amount equal to the average actual charge for water and/or wastewater service for two billing periods for the 12-month period immediately prior to the date of notice.
 Further, Rule 25-30.311(7), F.A.C. requires that request for an additional deposit be by written notice of not less than 30 days and the notice be separate and apart from any bill for service.
-The utility's request for the additional deposit was included on the bill for service.
-The utility has affirmed that in the future it will collect additional deposits in the manner required by Rule.
+However, the utility's request for the additional deposits in the manner required by Rule.
 Therefore, staff believes no enforcement action should be taken at this time.

-Staff recommends the appropriate initial customer deposit should be \$49 for the residential 5/8" x 3/4" meter size for wastewater.
+Staff recommends the appropriate initial customer deposit should be \$46 for the residential 5/8" x 3/4" meter size for wastewater.
 The initial customer deposits for all other residential meter sizes and all general service meter sizes should be two times the average estimated bill for wastewater.
-The approved customer deposits should be effective for connections made on or after the stamped approval date on the tariff sheets, pursuant to Rule 25-30.475, F.A.C.
+The approved customer deposits should be effective for connections made on or after the stamped approval date on the tariff sheet pursuant to Rule 25-30.475, F.A.C.
 The utility should be required to charge the approved charges until authorized to change them by the Commission in a subsequent proceeding.

-7 Order Nos.
+&lt;sup>8 Order Nos.
 PSC-13-0611-PAA-WS, issued November 19, 2013, in Docket No. 130010-WS, In re: Application for increase in water rates in Lee County and wastewater rates in Pasco County by Ni Florida, LLC. and PSC-14-0016-TRF-WU, issued January 6, 2014, in Docket No. 130251-WU, In re: Application for approval of miscellaneous service charges in Pasco County, by Crestridge Utility Corporation.